 3) Baylor’s first punch left them bruised but not broken.

 Baylor came out guns blazing on a 15 to 5 run to start the game.
 A well-played Bonnie Henrickson timeout gave this young team a chance to settle down and that’s exactly what happened.
 From there, the Jayhawks started the process of climbing back into the game going into the half locked into a battle.
-The second half was more of the same before Henrickson’s team pushed the pedal to the medal running away with a huge home victory.
+The second half was more of the same before Henrickson’s team pushed the pedal to the medal running away essay writing service for free with a huge home victory.